Corey Lake, Michigan, USA

 - Statistics / Weather / Helpful Links

 Looking for Corey Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Corey Lake is a natural 630-acre lake in southwestern Michigan near the community of Three Rivers.
 Most of Corey Lake is located in St. Joseph County with a small portion located in Cass County.
 The lake is named after Joshua Corry, the first pioneer to settle along the shoreline, although it is unknown why the spelling of his name evolved into Corey.
 The woods around Corey Lake were the hunting grounds of the Sangamon Indians; Sangamon is the Indian word for “good hunting grounds.”
 From the air, the topography of Corey Lake looks like Mickey Mouse, with the northern and western bays resembling Mickey’s famous ears.